Developmental state: Examples in East and Southeast Asia

 Some of the best prospects for economic growth in the last few decades have been found in East and Southeast Asia.
 Japan, South Korea, China, Hong Kong, Singapore, India, Thailand, Taiwan, Vietnam, Malaysia, Philippines, and Indonesia are developing at high to moderate levels.
 Thailand, for example, has grown at double-digit rates most years since the early 1980s.
 China had been the world leader in economic growth from 2001 to 2015.
 It is estimated that it took England around 60 years to double its economy when the Industrial Revolution began.
 It took the United States around 50 years to double its economy during the American economic take-off in the late nineteenth century.
 Several East and Southeast Asian countries today have been doubling their economies every 10 years.

-It is important to note that in most of these Asian countries, it is not just that the rich are getting richer, but the poor are becoming less poor.
+In most of these Asian countries, it is not just that the rich are getting richer, but the poor are becoming less poor.
 For example, poverty has dropped dramatically in Thailand.
 Research in the 1960s showed that 60 percent of the people in Thailand lived below a poverty level estimated with cost of basic necessities.
 By 2004, however, similar estimates showed that poverty there was around 13 to 15 percent.
 Thailand has been shown by some World Bank figures to have had the best record for reducing poverty per increase in GNP of any nation in the world.

 When viewed through the lens of dependency theory, developmentalism is about countries such as Thailand, Taiwan, Malaysia, Japan, South Korea, and increasingly Vietnam, where the governments are able and willing to protect their people from the negative consequences of foreign corporate exploitation.
 They tend to have a strong government, also called a "developmental state" or "hard state", and have leaders who can confront multinationals and demand that they operate to protect their people's interests.
 These "development states" have the will and authority to create and maintain policies that lead to long-term development that helps all their citizens, not just the wealthy.
 Multinational corporations are regulated so that they may follow domestically mandated standards for pay and labor conditions, pay reasonable taxes, and by extension leave some profits within the country.

 Specifically, what is meant by a developmental state is a government with sufficient organization and power to achieve its development goals.
 There must be a state with the ability to prove consistent economic guidance and rational and efficient organization, and the power to back up its long-range economic policies.
 All of this is important because the state must be able to resist external demands from outside multinational corporations to do things for their short-term gain, overcome internal resistance from strong groups trying to protect short-term narrow interests, and control infighting within the nation pertaining to who will most benefit from development projects.